quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 ## A note about dependencies

 PureScript has comparatively great dependency management, but it also follows a philosophy when it comes to dependencies that may catch you off guard.
-Many functions you might expect to be in the `Prelude` are not.
+Many functions you might expect to be in `Prelude` are not.
 When a module requires a dependency we will note the import statement at the top of the code snippet with a comment that says how to install it.
 For example: